Analysis | This might be the most embarrassing document created by a White House staffer

 “According to the Epoch Times, such vote-buying schemes also may have occurred in eight other states, including Arizona and Wisconsin,” the report states.
 Oh, well, if the Epoch Times says so.

 The document just goes on at length in the same way, picking out the sort of cruft that’s been littering Trump’s Twitter feed since Nov.
 3 and tying it all into one stinky package.
-It’s sincerely not worth running through the entire litany once again; simply consider The Post’s fact-checker articles as an effective rejoinder.
+It’s sincerely not worth running through the entire litany again; simply consider The Post’s Fact Checker articles as an effective rejoinder.

 What we should do, though, is consider the broader context for Navarro’s claims.
 He focuses on the six states that have been targeted by Trump since the election.
 We’ve labeled them as the “irregularity” states below, to translate them to Navarro’s document, but one could also call them “swing states” — except that Michigan wasn’t really all that close.

-Anyway, the point is that, if these were states where something demonstrably unusual happened, if there was some exceptional fraud at play, they’d look different from other states.
+Anyway, the point is that, if these were states where something demonstrably unusual happened, if there was some exceptional fraud at play, they would look different from other states.
 But, as we’ve repeatedly demonstrated, they don’t.

-For example, Trump and his allies like to claim that it was fraud in big cities which led to Trump’s defeat in states such as Michigan and Pennsylvania.
-Except that this demonstrably isn’t what happened.
-In the swing states, the shift to Biden relative to the 2016 vote was larger in more suburban counties than in urban ones.
-This is the trend which gave Democrats the House in 2018, an erosion of support for Trump among college-educated voters in the suburbs.
+For example, Trump and his allies like to claim that it was fraud in big cities that led to Trump’s defeat in states such as Michigan and Pennsylvania — except that this demonstrably isn’t what happened.
+In the swing states, the shift to Biden relative to the 2016 vote was larger in more-suburban counties than in urban ones.
+This is the trend that gave Democrats the House in 2018 — an erosion of support for Trump among college-educated voters in the suburbs.

-If we compare the average shifts in counties in each kind of state, the average shifts to Biden relative to Clinton were much larger in heavily urban counties in states that voted narrowly for Biden or Trump (meaning a statewide margin under 10 points) or heavily for Trump.
+If we compare the average shifts in counties in each kind of state, the average shifts to Biden relative to Hillary Clinton were much larger in heavily urban counties in states that voted narrowly for Biden or Trump (meaning a statewide margin under 10 points) or heavily for Trump.
 But most of the shifts were to Biden, save in the most rural areas.

 There’s similarly not any obvious difference in the county-level shifts when one considers education.
-We took the density of college degrees among those ages 25 or older in each county and put them in eight evenly-sized buckets.
+We took the density of college degrees among those 25 or older in each county and put them in eight evenly sized buckets.
 In the counties with the highest density of college-educated voters, Biden saw bigger gains; in those with the lowest density, Trump did.
-(There are only three states which Biden won by less than 10 percent which aren’t in Navarro’s “irregularity” list, so consider that line a bit iffy.)
+(There are only three states that Biden won by less than 10 percent that aren’t in Navarro’s “irregularity” list, so consider that line a bit iffy.)

 Again, the “irregularity” states don’t stand out.